Nabab LLB: Plot

 A girl named Ifrat Afrin Shuvra (Orchita Sporshia) works as an RJ in a radio station named Modern Radio, whose family is dependent on her income.
-One night while returning from the office, her office boss Newaz Bashar (Rashed Mamun Apu) and his friends forcibly raped Shuvra.
+One night, while returning from the office, her office boss Newaz Bashar (Rashed Mamun Apu) and his friends forcibly raped Shuvra.
 Newaz Bashar is the younger brother of local MP Azimul Bashar (Sumon Anwar).
 Her family and boyfriend forbade her to lodge a complaint with the police, thinking of society and sociality.
 After this incident, Shuvra became mentally upset and tried to commit suicide.
 Shuvra failed to adapt to the rapists' social status and power, eventually decided to lodge a complaint with the police.
 Her family and boyfriend surrendered to her zeal and decided to support her in this fight.
 Meanwhile, the police made various excuses not to take up the case for fear of the power of those against whom she complained.
-Eventually, the police were forced to register the law suit.
-After lodging the law suit, Shuvra reached the chamber of city's biggest lawyer Azhar Chowdhury (Shahiduzzaman Selim) with the file of the lawsuit to fight her case.
-Where she was met Azhar Chowdhury's assistant lawyer Abanti Chowdhury, who is Azhar Chowdhury's daughter also.
+Eventually, the police were forced to register the lawsuit.
+After lodging the lawsuit, Shuvra reached the chamber of city's biggest lawyer Azhar Chowdhury (Shahiduzzaman Selim) with the file of the lawsuit to fight her case.
+Where she met Azhar Chowdhury's assistant lawyer, Abanti Chowdhury, who is Azhar Chowdhury's daughter also.
 With her help, Shuvra met Azhar Chowdhury and requested him to fight her lawsuit in court.
 Meanwhile, Azhar Chowdhury decided to fight the lawsuit on behalf of the rapists instead of fighting the Shuvra's lawsuit of greed for money.
 Shuvra was disappointed by Azhar Chowdhury's decision and was referred to her a well-known lawyer by an assistant lawyer.
 This assistant actually works for lawyer Nabab Chowdhury.
 Nabab Chowdhury (Shakib Khan), who is a chaotic and whimsical lawyer.
 Who does not fight lawsuits in court, takes people hostage and earns money by lying.
 Taking advantage of Shuvra's weakness, he lies about himself, promising to fight the lawsuit and win.
 Believing his words, Shuvra pays him a check for ৳5 lakh in advance of the case fee.
 Meanwhile, Nabab Chowdhury did not appear in court after drinking alcohol with his assistants the night before the case was declared.
-Lawyer Azhar Chowdhury tried to divert the case which was started in the absence of the Nabab.
-Due to the absence of Nabab in the court, everyone points fingers on Shuvra.
-Shuvra is called characterless and it is rumored that she has filed this false case for greed of money.
+Lawyer Azhar Chowdhury tried to divert the case, which was started in the absence of the Nabab.
+Due to the absence of Nabab in the court, everyone points fingers at Shuvra.
+Shuvra is called characterless, and it is rumored that she has filed this false case for greed of money.
 In this incident, Shuvra's mother suffered a heart attack as she could not bear the ridicule of her neighbors.
 Shuvra's mother died in the ambulance while being taken to the hospital.
-Shuvra's mother died in the ambulance while she being taken to the hospital.
-Shuvra was devastated by the death of her mother and her younger sister went straight to the Nabab's house with her mother's body.
+Shuvra was devastated by the death of her mother, and her younger sister went straight to the Nabab's house with her mother's body.
 Shuvra's younger sister called Nabab Chowdhury who was fully drunk and told him to fight a case.
 She blamed Nabab for killing her mother and said he would fight the case against himself.